Gradient descent for unbounded convex functions on Hadamard manifolds and its applications to scaling problems: Asymptotic behavior of gradient flow

-For motivating combinatorial optimization application, Hayashi, Hirai, and Sakabe~\cite{HayashiHiraiSakabe} studied asymptotic behavior of the Sinkhorn algorithm in the unscalable case ($\inf f_A(x,y) = - \infty$), and revealed remarkable convergence properties: Both gradient $\nabla f_A(x,y)$ ($=$ row and column marginal of $A$) and the scaled matrix $e^{\diag x}Ae^{\diag y}$ become oscillating between two accumulation points in limit, which is characterized by a canonical block-triangular form of $A$, knowns as (an extended version of) the {\em DM-decomposition}~\cite{DulmageMendelsohn1958}; see also \cite[Section 2.2.3]{MurotaMatrixMatroid}.

-Our results reveal analogous asymptotic behavior of the gradient descent for unscalable matrix scaling.
-The matrix-scaling optimization for (\ref{eqn:matrixscaling}) falls into a more general class of convex optimization, called {\em geometric programming}, to which our results are applicable.
-The geometric programming asks to minimize a function $f: \RR^n \to \RR$ of the following form:
+This matrix-scaling optimization falls into a more general class of convex optimization, called {\em geometric programming}, to which our results are applicable.
+A geometric program asks to minimize a function $f: \RR^n \to \RR$ of the following form: